-The parking expiations processing team aim to respond within 10 working days.
-However, we are experiencing some delay with responses at present.
+The parking expiations processing team aim to respond to your dispute within 10 working days.
+However, delays can sometimes occur.
 Please be assured you will receive a reply in due course.
 The expiation will be held and no further action taken until the response is sent to you.

 How To Proceed With Your Dispute

 Don’t delay payment just because you can’t decide what to do.
-Failure to pay or take any other action within 28 days will result in costs being added to the fine.
-If you believe there is a good reason for you not to pay the fine, you can:
+Failure to pay or take any other action within 28 days will result in costs being added to the expiation.
+If you believe there is a good reason for you not to pay the expiation, you can:

-- You can submit an objection online by opening the Parking Expiation Dispute Lodgement.
+- Submit an objection online by opening the Parking Expiation Dispute Lodgement.

-- Call our Customer Centre on 8203 7203 to explain your objection.
-You will need to have your infringement number or vehicle registration.
+- Call our Customer Centre on 8203 7211 to explain your objection.
+You will need to have your expiation number or vehicle registration.

-- Have your case heard by a court.
-You can choose to have your matter dealt with in the Magistrate’s Court by notifying the Parking Administration Section in writing, GPO Box 1732, Adelaide SA 5001.
+- Have your case heard by the Magistrate's Court.
+You can choose to have your matter dealt with in the Magistrate’s Court by completing the Election to be Prosecuted form on the rear of the original Expiation Notice.
+Return the completed form to GPO Box 1732, Adelaide SA 5001.

 The offence rule information is on your original Expiation Notice.